What is Rolston’s Hockey Academy?

-- Should my son have a special meal before or after games?
+- Should my son/daughter have a special meal before or after games?

 - What are some things my child can be doing off the ice to prevent injury on the ice?

-They often times don’t know where to get answers, or get incorrect answers.
-A qualified speaker will periodically speak to the boys about the importance of nutrition, sleep, fitness, etc., and how the boys affect and control these aspects of their lives.
+A qualified speaker will periodically speak to our students about the importance of nutrition, sleep, fitness, etc., and how the athletes themselves affect and control these aspects of their lives.